Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the employer's primary liability duties at common law.
-This includes the duty to provide a safe system of work and adequate supervision.
-Your revision should focus on:
+For SQE1, you are required to understand the employer's primary liability duties at common law, including the duty to provide a safe system of work and adequate supervision, with a focus on the following syllabus points:

 • The nature and extent of the employer's non-delegable duty of care.